Overcoming the Long Horizon Barrier for Sample-Efficient Reinforcement Learning with Latent Low-Rank Structure: Introduction

-The above tabular RL framework does not capture the fact that many real-world systems in fact have additional structure that if exploited should improve computational and statistical efficiency.
+{\bf MDPs with Low Rank Structures.} A glaring limitation of general purpose RL algorithms is that they do not exploit application dependent structure that may be known in advance.
+Many real-world systems in fact have additional structure that if exploited should improve computational and statistical efficiency.
 The critical question becomes what structure is reasonable to assume, and how to design new algorithms and analyses to efficiently exploit it.
-In this work, we focus on the subclass of MDPs that exhibit latent low-dimensional structure with respect to the relationship between states and actions, which refers to the action-value function associated to the optimal policy, near-optimal policies having low rank (when viewed as a $|S|$-by-$|A|$ matrix), or the transition kernel having low Tucker rank (when viewed as a tensor). \cydelete{An action-value function $Q$ is low rank if the rank of the matrix associated to the $Q$ function is constant with respect to $|S|$ and $|A|$.
-We consider the transition kernel to be low rank if for all $s' \in S$, the rank of the matrix associated to the transition probability to $s'$ from all pairs $(s,a) \in S \times A$ is constant with respect to $|S|$ and $|A|$.
-In fact a low rank transition kernel implies that the $Q$ function associated to any policy is low rank.
-In contrast, there are MDPs in which the transition kernel is not low rank, and yet the action-value function associated to the optimal policy, denoted $Q^*$, is low rank. \srscomment{I imagine that people will get enough intuition from just saying that $Q^\star$ is low rank versus transition is low rank to understand the major contributions without needed this discussion.}} While the sample complexity under the fully general model scales as $|S||A|$, we would expect that the sample complexity under a rank-$d$ model would scale as $d (|S| + |A|)$, as the low rank assumption on a matrix reduces the degrees of freedom from $|S||A|$ to $d (|S| + |A|)$.
-While this intuition holds true in the classical low rank matrix estimation setting, the additional dynamics of the MDP introduce complex dependencies that may amplify the error for long horizons.
+In this work, we focus on the subclass of MDPs that exhibit latent low-dimensional structure with respect to the relationship between states and actions, e.g., $Q_h^*$ is low rank when viewed as a $|S|$-by-$|A|$ matrix.
+A sufficient but not necessary condition that would result in such a property is that the transition kernel has low Tucker rank when viewed as a $|S|$-by-$|S|$-by-$|A|$ tensor of state transition probabilities, and the expected instantaneous reward function can be represented as a $|S|$-by-$|A|$ low rank matrix.